AnthonyLloyd/CsCheck/README.md

 CsCheck has support for concurrency testing with full shrinking capability.
 A concurrent sequence of operations are run on an initial state and the result is compared to all the possible linearized versions.
-At least ones of these must be equal to the concurrent version.
+At least one of these must be equal to the concurrent version.

 Idea from John Hughes [talk](https://youtu.be/1LNEWF8s1hI?t=1603).